cap-js-community/odata-v2-adapter/README.md

 #### Additional Considerations

-- A deployed version of CDS OData V2 Adapter Proxy shall have option `target` set to the deployed OData V4 backend URL.
+- A deployed version of CDS OData V2 Adapter shall have option `target` set to the deployed OData V4 backend URL.
   This can be retrieved from the Cloud Foundry environment using `process.env`, for example, from the `destinations` environment variable.
 Locally e.g. http://localhost:8080 can be used.
-- In proxy option `services`, every OData V4 service URL path needs to mapped to the corresponding fully qualified CDS service name, e.g. `"/odata/v4/MainService/": "test.MainService"`, to establish the back-link connection between OData URL and its CDS service.
+- In option `services`, every OData V4 service URL path needs to mapped to the corresponding fully qualified CDS service name, e.g. `"/odata/v4/MainService/": "test.MainService"`, to establish the back-link connection between OData URL and its CDS service.
 - Make sure, that your CDS models are also available in the project.